George Washington Helme: Early life and family

 Helme, born in Kingston, Pennsylvania, USA, was the ninth child and fifth son of Major Oliver Helme (descendant of an old Rhode Island family begun by Christopher Helme) by his second wife Sarah Pease Fish.

 As a young man George Helme obtained a clerkship with Asa Packer, a wealthy contractor involved in the construction of locks, boats, and railroads for the transport of coal (and who eventually founded Lehigh University).
 In his mid-twenties, Helme resigned his position with Mr. Packer and moved to Louisiana, where his older brother Samuel was living.
 There he studied law and was admitted to the bar in New Orleans around 1851, subsequently establishing his own law practice, which he continued until the outbreak of the American Civil War.

 He returned north to marry Margaret Appleby in 1856 in Spotswood, New Jersey.
 Their first two children, daughters, were born before the Civil War.
 The first child, born in New Jersey in 1857, died a year later.
 Their second child was born in New Jersey in 1859.
 Their third child was born in Chatawa, Mississippi (about 100 miles north of New Orleans) in 1862, just after war broke out.
 Their last child, a son, was born after the war in 1866 in New Jersey.

+His daughter, Olivia "Etta" Antoinette, married lawyer, John Warne Herbert, Jr., who played in the first ever college football game as a member of the Rutgers football team.